 The Arboretum has the added benefit of some amazing exhibits and gardens.
-The Arboretum’s Discovery Room has a great learning center with exhibitions about the natural habitat of the Houston area, as well as a Nature Shop with tons of educational material for “nature lovers of all ages,” and plenty of all-natural products.
+The Arboretum’s Discovery Room has a great learning centre with exhibitions about the natural habitat of the Houston area, as well as a Nature Shop with tons of educational material for “nature lovers of all ages” and plenty of all-natural products.

 Wildlife Garden is a great place to walk and meditate too, as you’re bound to see hummingbirds, butterflies and other wildlife that thrives in the Arboretum.
 The Carol Tatkon Sensory Garden shows how native plants can appeal to your senses, which is perfect for a mindful forest bath.